collective/collective.developermanual/source/functionality/collections.rst

 Collection searches are driven by two factors:

-* User visible "criteria" which is mapped to portal_catalog quries
+* User visible "criteria" which is mapped to portal_catalog queries

 * portal_catalog() indexes which you need to add yourself for custom content types.
 Read more about them in :doc:`Searching and Indexing chapter </searching_and_indexing/index>`